witsch/plone.testlayers/README.txt

 With that in place you can now set up your individual test cases like::

-  from unittest import defaultTestLoader from plone.testlayers.tests.base import MyTestCase
+  from unittest import defaultTestLoader from collective.foo.tests.base import FooTestCase

-  class FooTests(MyTestCase):
+  class FooTests(FooTestCase):

       def testFoo(self):
           # the 'foo' object set up in the layer should already exist